maned/goblin/README.md

 2. Create a database in CouchDB.
 Write down the name of it, as well as CouchDB's url, port and credientials (You will have to create a default user for your database; goblin now looks for 'admin', 'admin').
 3. Take this information, and place it in the appropriate fields in 'db.js'.
 4. Change the default username and password in 'goblin.js' (by default, it is gb-admin and admin, respectively).
-5. Navigate to the directory in the command line, and run the 'goblin.js' file with node. ('nodejs goblin.js' in linux, 'node goblin.js' in OS X/Unix).
+5. Navigate to the directory in the command line, run 'npm install' to install dependencies, and then run the 'goblin.js' file with node. ('nodejs goblin.js' in linux, 'node goblin.js' in OS X/Unix).
 6. Go to 'localhost:8000/' in your browser, and 'localhost:8000/gb-admin', and you'll see goblin run!

 In addition, you can feel free to use an already hosted CouchDB instance -- like signing up for one for free at IrisCouch (http://iriscouch.com) if you don't want to install couch locally (see the next part for more details!).